The Silky Pug is the perfect example of a designer hybrid breed of dog, which is something that has become more popular in recent decades.

 What Price are Silky Pug Puppies?

-There will always be a number of factors that play a direct role in affecting the price of Silky Pug puppies, and even being aware of those factors can make a huge difference.
+There will always be several factors that play a direct role in affecting the price of Silky Pug puppies, and even being aware of those factors can make a huge difference.

 Of course, there will always be a great deal of variation out there, but you can generally look towards certain key aspects that will always alter the price that you will be paying.